 If you are planning to visit the Vatican in Rome, Italy you will find the following pages helpful in planning your trip.
 Below you will find useful links to pages that contain information on visiting Saint Peters Basilica, visiting the Sistine Chapel & the Vatican Museums, tickets for the Vatican and general information on the Vatican City.

-The Vatican is one of the most popular tourist attractions in the world and if you are visiting the Vatican Museums, visiting the Sistine Chapel and visiting Saint Peter's Basilica try to book Vatican tickets in advance to avoid long public lines, and be aware of all the tourist information on the Vatican in Rome.
+The Vatican is one of the most popular tourist attractions in the world.
+If you want to visit the Vatican Museums, the Sistine Chapel and Saint Peter's Basilica, book Vatican tickets in advance to avoid long public lines, and be aware of all the tourist information on the Vatican in Rome.

 Avventure Bellissime offers in-depth small group Tours of the Vatican, as well as other types of Vatican Tours that include skip the line tickets and the tours of the Vatican are led by expert licensed Vatican tour guides